 On the higher end of the price spectrum, but its performance is worth the price.

-Packs a lot of convenient features in a small powerhouse model – 16-sheet shredding capability, 6-gallon bin, and a SafeSense function.
+Packs a lot of convenient features in a small powerhouse model, including 16-sheet shredding capability, a 6-gallon bin, and a SafeSense function.
+There's also an energy savings system which can help limit power usage.

 Not for continuous shredding – requires a cool-down period after 20 minutes of use.